Age 25 – Entire Cycle

 Tacky cervical fluid

-Basal Body temperature now noticeably higher than preovulation by about 1 degree Farenheit.
+Basal Body temperature now very noticeably higher than preovulation by about 1 degree Farenheit.
 It is now 98.1 F and ranges from 98.1 F to 98.6 F for the rest of this of cycle

 Day Twenty-Seven